MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 ### Step 2: Building and Running your application

 You can build and run your application either:
-* Option A: from the command line, using the `mca` tool, or
+* Option A: from the command line, using the `cca` tool, or
 * Option B: by using an IDE, like `Eclipse` or `Xcode`.

 Both options are described below.

-Note that you must use the command line `mca` tool with either option (specifics are described in Step 3, below).
+Note that you must use the command line `cca` tool with either option (specifics are described in Step 3, below).
 The use of an IDE is entirely optional (but often useful) to assist with launching, configuring, and debugging your hybrid mobile application.

 ### Step 2, Option A: Using the command line

-* To run on the iOS Simulator: `mca emulate ios`
+* To run on the iOS Simulator: `cca emulate ios`
-* To run on a connected iOS device: `mca run ios`
+* To run on a connected iOS device: `cca run ios`
   * This requires that you've set up a [Provisioning Profile](http://stackoverflow.com/questions/3362652/what-is-a-provisioning-profile-used-for-when-developing-iphone-applications) for your device.
-* To run on the Android Emulator: `mca emulate android`
+* To run on the Android Emulator: `cca emulate android`
   * This requires that you've set up an emulator `avd`.
 You can run `android avd` to set this up.
   * Download additional Emulator images by running `android`.
   * To make the intel images run faster, install [Intel's HAXM](http://software.intel.com/en-us/articles/intel-hardware-accelerated-execution-manager/).
-* To run on a connected Android device: `mca run android`
+* To run on a connected Android device: `cca run android`

 ### Step 2, Option B: Using an IDE